-Before the commencement of classes in each semester, each student will have to register for courses using the form available on the Student Information System.
-This will be done on the 27th of July 2012; specific times will be allotted on computers in the University for this.
-After the 28th, the system will not be open for registration until the 10th of August.
-Students are allowed to add or drop courses in this interval but the system will be available only on the 10th of August.
+Before the commencement of classes in each semester, each student will have to register for courses using the form available on the Student Information System; specific times will be allotted on computers in the University for this.
+After this, the system will not be open for registration until 10 days.
+Students are allowed to add or drop courses in this interval but the system will be available only after 10 days.
 Students will always be able to access their registration record online on the Student Information System.

-In-absentia registration may be allowed in rare cases at the discretion of the Dean of the concerned faculty.
-In case a student is unable to come for registration on account of illness or any other reason s/he should intimate the respective Head of the Department/Centre and Dean of the concerned faculty.
+In-absentia registration may be allowed in rare cases at the discretion of the Dean.
+In case a student is unable to come for registration on account of illness or any other reason s/he should intimate the respective Head of the Department/Centre and Dean.